 The problem it solves

-Hardware KVM switches with integrated monitor switching typically cost much more than basic USB switches, which may cost even as little as EUR 10.
+Hardware KVM switches with integrated monitor switching typically cost much more than basic USB switches, which may cost as little as EUR 10.
 Many people already use USB switches to share keyboards and mice between two computers, but they’re forced to manually press the monitor’s input button every time they toggle peripherals.
-USB Soft KVM bridges this gap, transforming an inexpensive USB switch into a complete KVM solution by adding automated monitor switching.
+USB-Soft-KVM bridges this gap, transforming an inexpensive USB switch into a complete KVM solution by adding automated monitor switching.

 How it works

-The service runs on your desktop PC and monitors USB device connections using lsusb.
-When it detects your keyboard is connected (meaning the USB switch is pointing to the desktop), it sends a DDC/CI command to switch the monitor to DisplayPort.
-When the keyboard disappears (USB switch toggled to the laptop), it switches the monitor to HDMI.
+The solution uses udev rules to detect USB device connection and disconnection events.
+When your keyboard is plugged in (meaning the USB switch is pointing to the desktop), a udev rule triggers a script that sends a DDC/CI command to switch the monitor to DisplayPort.
+When the keyboard is disconnected (USB switch toggled to the laptop), another udev rule switches the monitor to HDMI.
 The monitor responds to these commands via the I2C bus that’s already built into your video cable.
 No extra wiring needed beyond what you already have.

 Hardware requirements

 You need a monitor with DDC/CI support, which includes most modern displays.
 The key component is a USB switch to toggle peripherals between computers.
 Your desktop PC must have I2C bus access, which is standard on Linux systems.
-The laptop doesn’t need any special configuration since the monitoring service only runs on the desktop.
+The laptop doesn’t need any special configuration since the udev rules only run on the desktop.

 Choosing a USB switch